Our Token Druid guide features the best deck list for Season 42, with Mulligan advice, strategy tips, card combos and more.

 Our Frozen Throne: Best Decks and Guides hub contains everything you need to get stuck into the new meta!

 Here's an Token Druid deck list that we believe is the most consistently powerful one you can use in the early stages of the Frozen Throne.
-When we hit the new season we'll add in some alternative deck lists that you might like to play around with.
+We'll keep monitoring the deck for developments, and update this guide if a consistently more powerful version of the deck appears.

 |2 x Innervate||2 x Bloodsail Corsair|